Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 The simplest solution I tried was to remove a load of comments.
 Which not too surprisingly did nothing at all.
 So I removed all the code required for the button.
 I didn't really want to do this, but I had to to make it work.
 This removed only 1 percent of the overshot length.
 So I removed some libraries I simply hoped I did not need.
 This was still not enough, so I went to chatGPT to shorten it even further.
+Which also achieved nothing at all.

 ### Code for part 1
 ```C